IndigoDomotics/GhostXML/_changelog.md

 - Adds proc.returncode 37 and explicit trap for data download.
 - Adds more descriptive response for failed data downloads.
 - Adds 'self.pluginIsShuttingDown' to make plugin shutdown more politely.
-- Adds timeout to deviceStopComm to force threads to join after 0.5 seconds.
+- Adds timeout to device_stop_comm to force threads to join after 0.5 seconds.
 - Improves PEP 8 compliance for iterateXML.py.

 ### v0.3.13